opalmedapps/opal-db-management/README.md

 ```
 ### Step 2
 **Build the PHP Docker images.**
-We need to build an images of the PHP setup to be able to clone the 3 dvs repos and pass our SSH public key to the Docker container.
-The steps of this process can be found in the `Dockerfile` at the root of the repository. to build the image from the Dockerfile run the following command at the root of the repository:
+We need to build an image of the PHP setup to be able to clone the 3 dbv repos and pass our SSH public key to the Docker build process.
+The steps of this process can be found in the `Dockerfile` at the root of the repository.
+To build the image from the Dockerfile run the following command at the root of the repository (due to missing support in `docker-compose` this step is separated currently):
 ```
-docker build --no-cache --ssh ssh_key=/Users/localhostuser/.ssh/id_rsa -t opaldatabases:latest .
+docker build --ssh ssh_key=/Users/localhostuser/.ssh/id_rsa -t opalmedapps/dbv:latest .
 ```
 You can also pass argumnents to target specifics branches of the DBVs repository using the `--build-arg` parameter as follow.
 ```
-docker build --build-arg OPALDBV_BRANCH=staging --no-cache --ssh ssh_key=/Users/localhostuser/.ssh/id_rsa -t opaldatabases:latest .
+docker build --build-arg OPALDBV_BRANCH=staging --ssh ssh_key=/Users/localhostuser/.ssh/id_rsa -t opalmedapps/dbv:latest .
 ```
 There are 3 possible arguments, all default to `development`
 1. OPALDBV_BRANCH="development"